infinex-io/XIPs/content/xips/XIP-4 Update to Proposals.md

 As an editing format, Markdown is fine but can make authoring cumbersome, especially formatting sensitive layouts like tables, which decreases the productivity of XIP editors and contributors.

 Additionally, the outdated design is not in sync with the brand or vision for Infinex, and represents the project poorly in the community.
 The site is not easy to navigate, or search, and the client-side bundle is larger than necessary.

-If this XIP is passed, the XIPs website will be renamed to the Infinex Proposals website and will be redesigned and re-built with a clean and modern web stack including:

 - [Next.js 14](https://github.com/bakaoh/sip_automerger) with server-side components
 - [Tailwind CSS](https://tailwindcss.com/)